amnsinghl/irc-flock/README.md

 - webhookToken : outgoing webhook token
 - port : port on which events will be received
 - ircHostName (Optional) : irc server host name (Default value=irc.freenode.net)
-- redisHostName (Optiona) : host name of the redis server, if you want to persist the auth details
+- redisHostName (Optiona) : host name of the redis server, if you want to persist the auth details and user tokens

 # Build
 ```